open-keychain/open-keychain.github.io/faq/index.md

 ## How to import an OpenKeychain backup with gpg?
  1. Make a backup from OpenKeychain and transfer it to your computer via email or a cloud provider, like Dropbox.
 This is safe because OpenKeychain backups are encrypted with Advanced Encryption Standard (AES) using securely generated Backup Codes.
- 2. On your PC, execute ``gpg --decrypt backup_2015-10-15.pub.pgp | gpg --import``.
+ 2. On your PC, execute ``gpg --decrypt backup_YYYY-MM-DD.pub.pgp | gpg --import`` where ``backup_YYYY-MM-DD.pub.pgp`` is your backup file.
- 3. Enter the full Backup Code with uppercase letters and dashes, e.g., ``ABCDEF-GHIJKL-MNOPQRS-TUVWXY``.
+ 3. Enter the full Backup Code with uppercase letters and dashes, e.g., ABCDEF-GHIJKL-MNOPQRS-TUVWXY

 ## Should I confirm a key without manually comparing fingerprints?